 Strengthening Social Connection in Communities

-The Aging Network has an essential and growing role in promoting social connection for older adults and caregivers.
+The Aging Network plays an essential and growing role in promoting social connection for older adults and caregivers.
 In addition to nearly all AAAs offering programs or activities that specifically promote social engagement, 15 percent of community-based organizations (CBOs) with health care contracts reported providing social engagement services under those contracts (Aging and Disability Business Institute, 2023).
-The goal of Strengthening Social Connection in Communities is to improve the health of older adults and their caregivers through replication and sustainability of evidence-based and evidence-informed social connection programs in communities and promoting alignment with Age-Friendly Ecosystem initiatives.
+The goal of the Strengthening Social Connection in Communities project is to improve the health of older adults and their caregivers by replicating and sustaining evidence-based and evidence-informed social connection programs in communities and by promoting alignment with Age-Friendly Ecosystem initiatives.
+USAging’s Aging and Disability Business Institute and engAGED: The National Resource Center for Engaging Older Adults are co-managing this initiative.

 Funders